razan-aboushi/My-first-rep/README.md

 - Drawing.
 - Writing.

-_And I like purple color.
-Now I'm working on myself to become professional web and mobile developer._
+_And I like purple color_. :purple_heart:

+### Now I'm working on myself to become professional web and mobile developer.

-## I'm motivated ,fast learner and i love to learn with a team.
+## I'm motivated ,fast learner and i love to learn with a team. :smile:

 ![This is an image](https://pm1.narvii.com/6734/21b660dacccb51f7128caa84c8295f2aec190952v2_hq.jpg)